 Talk of visiting a distillery in an old mill in the Netherlands had my mind conjuring images of sails turning slowly on a windmill.
-The Graanbranderij De Ijsvogel is, however, located within a water-powered mill at Arcen in the Dutch province of Limburg, just a couple of kilometres from the border with Germany.
+Yet the Graanbranderij De Ijsvogel is based in a water-powered mill.
+The premises are at Arcen in the Dutch province of Limburg, just a couple of kilometres from the Netherlands-Germany border.

 Mash in the attic

 A 10-litre glass demijohn filled with alcohol and asparagus peelings stood on a long wooden table that was sagging in the middle, despite looking heftily made.
-Perhaps the cumulative effect of the weight of demijohns over the past quarter of a century?
+Perhaps the cumulative effect of the weight of demijohns since the distillery opened?

-Pieter explained that asparagus peelings are collected from local restaurants then soaked with other ingredients for a year.
-Seven litres of strong, aromatic alcohol is decanted from each demijohn, providing the basis for 25 litres of liqueur with an alcohol content of 25 per cent by volume.
+Pieter explained that asparagus peelings are collected from local restaurants and then soaked with other ingredients for a year.
+Seven litres of strong, aromatic alcohol are decanted from each demijohn.
+They provide the basis for 25 litres of liqueur with an alcohol content of 25 per cent by volume.

 Asparagus liqueur from Limburg

 The Graanbranderij De Ijsvogel (Schans 20a, 5944 AG Arcen; tel. +31 77 473 1240) can be visited for a guided tour of the mill and distillery, including a product tasting featuring three of the drinks.
-See De Ijsvogel’s website for information about opening times and prices.
+De Ijsvogel’s website has information about the distillery’s opening times and prices.

-The mill has cosy, old-fashioned bar on its ground floor and terrace seating.
+The mill has a cosy, old-fashioned bar on its ground floor and seating out on its terrace.
 It’s well-placed for refreshments, or perhaps something to dull the pain, after cycling along one of the trails that run through the nearby De Maasduinen National Park.
-The cycling trails run for between 25 and 40 kilometres.
-A 12-kilometre footpath is also a way of exploring the dunes of the national park.
+The cycling trails run for between 25 and 40 kilometres (15.5 and 25 miles).
+A 12-kilometre (7.5-mile) footpath is also a way of exploring the dunes of the national park.